davidalanrankin/Middle/README.md

 # My project name is

-additiona text here to say how great my software is for doing research.
-Please contribut.
+additional text here to say how great my software is for doing research.
+Please contribute.

 another paragraph